contentful/contentful.js/ADVANCED.md

 });
 ```

-Link resolution occurs on the `getEntry` and `getEntries` endpoints as of version 7.0.0.
-For previous versions, only the collections endpoint resolved links.
-See [note](#note:-link-resolution-for-versions-older-than-7.0.0) below for more details.

-The link resolution is applied to one level deep by default.
-If you need it to be applied deeper, you may specify the `include` parameter when fetching your entries as follows `client.getEntries({include: <value>})`.
-The `include` parameter can be set to a number up to 10.

-By default, the SDK will keep links, which could not get resolved, in your response.
-If you want to completely remove fields which could not be resolved, set `removeUnresolved: true` in the configuration options.
+If you want to completely remove fields which could not be resolved, set `removeUnresolved` to `true` in the configuration options.

-### Note: link resolution for versions older than 7.0.0
+#### Note: link resolution for versions older than 7.0.0

 Please note that for versions older than 7.0.0, link resolution is only possible when requesting records from the collection endpoint using `client.getEntries()` or by performing an initial sync `client.sync({initial: true})`.
 In case you want to request one entry and benefit from the link resolution you can use the collection end point with the following query parameter `'sys.id': '<your-entry-id>'`.